idealparable/BibleQ/DidLazarusWriteJohn.md

 While "all S is P" (A-type; affirms) isn't taken as implying any S actually exist, but that if any did, P would apply.

-Our fallacy is arguing wrongly from O (Some S is not P) to E (No S is P.)
+Our fallacy is arguing wrongly from O (Some S is not P) to, or toward, E (No S is P.)

 That is: